 When deciding between choosing a virtual assistant who’s located in the United States versus someone abroad, Pearson says, consider how important is it for the person to be awake while you work and how aware of American culture you need the person to be.

-3. Do prep work to create a great job listing.
+.
 When writing your well-edited, detailed job listing, always put in a call to action that merits a response to see if the applicant has read the description.
 For example, ask the applicant to provide examples of his or her work.

 There will be indications when a candidate seems motivated.
 I found it particularly telling one Saturday to receive a phone call from Nairobi from Joan, who’s now my personal assistant, asking if she could be interviewed right away (even though I had not yet had a chance to look over all the messages from those who responded to my ad).

-4. Hiring the assistant.
 Go through the bids that come in and create a list of the applicants whose responses you like, read their reviews and then line up interviews.
 A platform like oDesk’s can show an entrepreneur how a candidate scored on an English proficiency exam and how many jobs he or she has previously done.
 I like oDesk for its ability to generate a contract, monitor work and set up a payment system.

 A video conference interview with an applicant is a must and will serve a few purposes: It can reveal the person’s grasp of English and the setting that he or she will likely be working from — and if it’s an orderly place from which to make a phone call on your behalf and the applicant’s overall demeanor (enthusiasm and ability to think on his or her feet).

 Don’t hesitate to share with the assistant Google Drive documents outlining the who, what, where and when of daily tasks, including relevant rules, permissions and passwords.
+You can use a Standard Operating Procedure software to familiarize your new virtual assistant with your standardized way of doing things.

 A Google search for “virtual assistant tools” reveals an abundance of gadgets that can be used by entrepreneurs who are open to managing assistants on their own.